-3. The Administrator has the discretion to accept that a marine facility can operate only a limited number of the total pipelines at a time.
-In those circumstances, the reasonable worst case worst-case spill volume shallmust include the drainage volume from the piping normally not in use, in addition to the volume determined in (1) and (2), above.

-(B) For on-shore pipelines not subject to Cchapter 6.67 (commencing with Ssection 25270) or Cchapter 6.7 (commencing with Ssection 25280) of Ddivision 20, Health and Safety Code, the largest volume in barrels, of the following:

-1. The pipeline's maximum release time in hours (i.e., the time between pipeline rupture and discovery), plus the maximum shut-down response time in hours (based on historic discharge data or in the absence of such historic data, the operator's best estimate), multiplied by the maximum flow rate expressed in barrels per hour (based on the maximum daily capacity of the pipeline), plus the largest line drainage volume after shutdown of the line section(s) in the response zone expressed in barrels.
+- 3. The Administrator has the discretion to accept that a marine facility can operate only a limited number of the total pipelines at a time.
+In those circumstances, the reasonable worst case worst-case spill volume shallmust include the drainage volume from the piping normally not in use, in addition to the volume determined in (1) and (2), above. - (B) For on-shore pipelines not subject to Cchapter 6.67 (commencing with Ssection 25270) or Cchapter 6.7 (commencing with Ssection 25280) of Ddivision 20, Health and Safety Code, the largest volume in barrels, of the following: - 1.
+The pipeline's maximum release time in hours (i.e., the time between pipeline rupture and discovery), plus the maximum shut-down response time in hours (based on historic discharge data or in the absence of such historic data, the operator's best estimate), multiplied by the maximum flow rate expressed in barrels per hour (based on the maximum daily capacity of the pipeline), plus the largest line drainage volume after shutdown of the line section(s) in the response zone expressed in barrels.
 (As used in this subsection: line section means a continuous run of pipe that is contained between adjacent pressure pump stations, between a pressure pump station and a terminal or break-out tank, between a pressures pump station and a block valve, or between adjacent block valves; response zone means a geographic region either along a length of pipeline or including multiple pipelines, containing one or more adjacent line sections, for which the operator must plan for the deployment of, and provide spill response capabilities.
-The size of the zone is determined by the operator after considering available capabilities, resources, and geographic characteristics); or

-2. The largest foreseeable discharge for the line section(s) within a response zone, expressed in barrels, based on the maximum historic discharge, if one exists, adjusted for any subsequent corrective or preventive action taken; or

-3. If the response zone contains one or more break-out tanks, the capacity of the single largest tank or battery of tanks within a single secondary containment system, adjusted for the capacity or size of the secondary containment system, expressed in barrels.

-(C) For offshore platforms (except those drilling a new well which are addressed in $S{\underline{S}}$ ubsection $(\underline{d})(\underline{1})(D)$):

-1. tTotal tank storage and flow line capacity; plus

-2. tThat portion of the total linefill capacity which could be lost during a spill, taking into account the availability and location of the emergency shut-off controls and the effect of hydrostatic pressure; plus increase the size of an oil spill.
+The size of the zone is determined by the operator after considering available capabilities, resources, and geographic characteristics); or - 2.
+The largest foreseeable discharge for the line section(s) within a response zone, expressed in barrels, based on the maximum historic discharge, if one exists, adjusted for any subsequent corrective or preventive action taken; or - 3.
+If the response zone contains one or more break-out tanks, the capacity of the single largest tank or battery of tanks within a single secondary containment system, adjusted for the capacity or size of the secondary containment system, expressed in barrels. - (C) For offshore platforms (except those drilling a new well which are addressed in $\underline{\text{Ss}}$ ubsection $\underline{\text{(d)(1)}}(D)$ ): - 1. tTotal tank storage and flow line capacity; plus - 2. tThat portion of the total linefill capacity which could be lost during a spill, taking into account the availability and location of the emergency shut-off controls and the effect of hydrostatic pressure; plus - 3. tThe amount of additional spillage that could reasonably be expected to enter marine waters during emergency shut-off, transfer or pumping operations if a hose or pipeline ruptures or becomes disconnected, or some other incident occurs which could cause or increase the size of an oil spill.
 The calculation may take into consideration other safety devices, emergency reaction times and maximum transfer rates; plus